 Uncle Lee's wife Mary had been married before to a man named Merlin Bunker.
 The marriage ended in divorce.
 She had a son from the marriage named John.

 Mom and Dad decided that they wanted to move away from Vegas.
-They didn't the gambling influence they also wanted to find a place with more water and wasn't so hot.
+They didn't like the gambling influence they also wanted to find a place with more water and that wasn't so hot.
 Dad's uncle Frank Leavitt had moved his family to a place in southwest Idaho.
 They had gone back to Bunkerville and told the people about it.

 Mom and Dad thought it sounded good so in the fall of 1942 we took a trip there.
 They liked the area and decided to move there.
-They made a second trip there in the spring of 1943 and bought a place with 20 acres and a house, barn and corrals for $4,500.00 from a family whose last name was Nihart.
+They made a second trip there in the spring of 1943 and bought a place with 20 acres of land, a house, a barn and corrals for $4,500.00 from a family whose last name was Nihart.
 The property was on South 2nd Street East (Highway 95) just south of Homedale near a curve in the road.

 Gary and I enjoyed playing in the yard and barnyard.
 We had two white kittens that we played with.
 We were rough on the kittens.
 One was mean to us so we called him Meany.
 To punish him we drug him through the water in the irrigation ditch.
 I hope we were chastised for doing it.
 In her history, my mother mentions many things I did and said while we lived at the Nihart place.